Category

 Diia.Education aims to provide up-to-date learning for all, children and adults alike, with the Mriya app personalizing education with AI, streamlining school management, and digital student Mriya-ID.
 It will launch by the end of the academic year, with nationwide rollout plans.

-Casually called “Diia for the military” Army+ and Reserve+ apps are now streamlining Ukraine’s military services that are “created by the military, and tailored to soldiers' needs,” said Prime Minister Denys Shmyhal.
+Casually called “Diia for the military” Army+ and Reserve+ apps are now streamlining Ukraine’s digital services for the military that are “created by the military, and tailored to soldiers' needs,” said Prime Minister Denys Shmyhal.
 The Reserve+ app allows conscripts to digitally manage military service data, with over 3 million Ukrainians receiving electronic military service documents in under a minute.
 Army+ simplifies service processes for soldiers, offering digital report submissions and feedback tools, helping to shape future reforms in the Ukrainian Armed Forces.

 “The people who risk their lives for our freedom should not have to fill out handwritten paper with a ruler, stand in line, or travel long distances to sign a report,” said Deputy Defense Minister Kateryna Chernohorenko.
 “We will continue implementing more services for the comfort of our military.”